List of Punch-Out!! characters

+List of characters from Punch-Out!!

 is a series of boxing video games created by Genyo Takeda and Makoto Wada, and published by Nintendo.
 The main protagonist and player character of the series is Little Mac, a short boxer from the Bronx who climbs the ranks of the fictional World Video Boxing Association (WVBA) by challenging various opponents.
 These opponents come from different countries and feature various ethnic stereotypes associated with their place of origin.

 Concept and creation

 In the original Punch-Out!! arcade game, the characters were named by Genyo Takeda, who chose names with the intention of appealing to the American market.
 The developers used the two screens in the cabinet to be able to display the opponents' face, which they intended to ensure that players would have a more vivid recollection of their faces.
 The characters in this game were animated in conjunction with Studio Junio, who used art by Shigeru Miyamoto as reference for the animations.
 Many of the characters in the 1984 title Super Punch-Out!! are similar to each other by design because they are variants of the same programming; the code recycling and the lack of character differentiation outside of crude nationalistic stereotypes is a result of the game's limited development time and storage resources.
 For example, Soda Popinski's obnoxious laughter is also used for Mr. Sandman, Bald Bull, and Super Macho Man, and in other Nintendo games, such as for Ganon in the Game Over screen of the game Zelda II: The Adventure of Link.

 The 2009 release of Punch-Out!! for Wii is primarily made up by characters from Punch-Out!! for the Nintendo Entertainment System, who play similarly to the characters in this version.
 They intended to ensure that the player could beat the first three opponents just by throwing punches.
 Their models in the Wii game were based on the original designs, put into 3D and given cel shading.
 The fighters also received new fights that were more difficult in a mode called "Title Defense".